 What Tim Gurner is missing about millennial travellers (and avocado toast)

-Outrage over avocado toast has been making the rounds of the internet this week.
-Specifically, the anger is directed at statements made by 35-year-old real estate mogul Tim Gurner in an interview with Australia’s “60 Minutes” on Monday.
-Turner alleged that millennials should stop eating expensive brunch, such as avocado toast, and ”skip the European vacation” so they can save for a down payment on a home.
-The reactions to his comments looked something like this:
+Outrage over avocado toast has been making the rounds of the internet.
+Specifically, the anger is directed at statements made by 35-year-old real estate mogul Tim Gurner in an interview with Australia’s “60 Minutes.”
+Turner alleged that Millennials should stop eating expensive brunch, such as avocado toast, and ”skip the European vacation” so they can save for a down payment on a home.
+Reactions to his comments looked something like this:

 While WYSE Travel Confederation doesn’t have data readily available to support the merits of avocado toast, our non-profit organisation does conduct research to help the travel industry identify trends and make informed business decisions for the youth and student travel market.
-This travel market is valued at $183 billion (USD) worldwide and accounts for 20% of all international arrivals.
-WYSE Travel Confederation has found that millennials’ total travel spend was an average of €3,000 in 2012/13, a growth of 40% since 2007.
-According to research from MMGY Global’s Portrait of American Travelers in 2016, millennial travel spending is lower than both Gen X and Baby Boomers.
+This travel market is valued at USD 283 billion worldwide and accounts for 23% of all international arrivals.
+WYSE Travel Confederation has found that Millennials’ total travel spend was an average of €3,000 in 2012/13, a growth of 40% since 2007.
+According to research from MMGY Global’s Portrait of American Travelers in 2016, Millennial travel spending is lower than both Gen X and Baby Boomers.
 In March 2017, the median price for a home in the United States was $315,000.
-This means millennials should forgo travel for about 20 years to save up for their real estate downpayment.
+This means Millennials should forgo travel for about 20 years to save up for their real estate down payment.